andf-crl/docs/v19.1/performance-benchmarking-with-tpc-c.md

 ### Before you start

 Benchmarking a large cluster uses [partitioning](partitioning.html).
-You must have a valid enterprise license to use partitioning features.
-For details about requesting and setting a trial or full enterprise license, see [Enterprise Licensing](enterprise-licensing.html).
+You must have a valid [enterprise.license](cluster-settings.html#setting-enterprise-license) to use partitioning features.
+For details about requesting and setting a trial or full [enterprise.license](cluster-settings.html#setting-enterprise-license), see [Enterprise Licensing](enterprise-licensing.html).

 ### Step 1.
 Create 30 Google Cloud Platform GCE instances